liquibase/liquibase-contribute-site/docs/code/test-your-code/test-environments.md

 For example, by default the MysqlIntegrationTest will skip all tests because `liquibase.sdk.testSystem.test` does not include "mysql".
 To customize that configuration, you could:

 - Add a `-Dliquibase.sdk.testSystem.test=mysql` argument to your java call.
 This works well when running specific tests from your IDE's "test run" configuration which you don't always want to enable
 - Add a `LIQUBASE_SDK_TEST_SYSTEM_TEST=mysql` environment variable.
-This works like a system property, but may be easier to set depending on how you are working
+This works like a system property but may be easier to set depending on how you are working
 - Create a [liquibase.sdk.local.yaml](#example-liquibasesdklocalyaml-file) file in `liquibase-extension-testing/src/main/resources` next to `liquibase.sdk.yaml`.
 This file is not checked into git, and works well for more permanent/consistent changes you would like to make

 ### Configuration Structure